LuizScolari/Embedding-Polynomial-CFFs/README.md

-# Embedding Polynomial CFFs
+# Unbounded CFFs Implementation

 This project implements the generation and embedding (expansion) of **Cover-Free Families (CFFs)** using constructions based on polynomials over finite fields.
 The code is written in C and optimized for performance.

 ## 📚 What are CFFs?

-**Cover-Free Families (CFFs)** are combinatorial structures represented as binary matrices.
-A matrix is considered a $d$-CFF if the union of any $d$ columns does not completely cover any other remaining column.
+**Cover-Free Families (CFFs)** are combinatorial structures which can be represented as binary matrices.
+This matrix is considered a $d$-CFF if the union of any $d$ columns does not completely cover any other remaining column.

 They have important applications in: